Robust Bayesian Scene Reconstruction with Retrieval-Augmented Priors for Precise Grasping and Planning: Introduction

 We conduct experiments on BRRP in both procedurally generated scenes and in the real world.
 We quantitatively show that BRRP results in accurate reconstructions and that BRRP is robust to unknown objects in the generated scenes.
 We qualitatively show that BRRP is robust to noisy real world scenes collected from an RGBD camera, and is able to capture uncertainty within the reconstructions.
+We also demonstrate downstream improvement with real-world grasping experiments, where the robot is able to more robustly arrive at an accurate pre-grasp pose.